wingemo/Assembly/binary/README.md

 machine code directly ~ [Richard](https://www.google.com).

 To write in assembly is to understand exactly how the processor and memory work together to "make things happen".
-Convert high level code to machine code will help you understand how things work behind the scenes.
+Convert high level code to machine instructions will help you understand how things work behind the scenes.

 ## Pseudocode to Assembly
 **Pseudocode**